fsdp15/CoorporateHelper/README.md

 Once the app is installed, you can navigate between 3 tabs inside it:

 * Home: show information about the currently logged-in user.
-* Expenses: submit a expense report to your manager.
+* Expenses: submit an expense report to your manager.
 * Vacation: submit vacation requests to your manager.

 <img src="https://m365-visitor-stats.azurewebsites.net/teams-dev-samples/samples/tab-corporate-helper" />